 Simultaneously, teaching remains vital as we want our students to be engrossed in experiences that will make them think and challenge conventional ideas.
 We admit academically talented students at both the undergraduate and graduate levels, and believe that our best teaching, research, and service must prepare our students for 21st-century challenges.
 It is not enough to simply teach a course the way that we were taught in the past.
 UConn’s Center for Excellence in Teaching and Learning (CETL) is available to help you integrate technology, expand your capabilities, and develop an engaging and challenging learning experience for all of your students.
 CETL is offering workshops on Thursday, August 25, on teaching excellence, assessment, large lecture sections, classroom management, and HuskyCT – UConn’s teaching portal.

 In addition to its strong focus on teaching, the University is also committed to advancing the innovative research conducted by its faculty members.
 The Office of the Vice President for Research (OVPR) serves UConn’s main Storrs campus, as well as UConn Health and the regional campuses.
-The OVPR is available to assist faculty with all aspects of their research projects, including such services as funding opportunities, proposal preparation, grant administration, environmental health and safety regulations, research compliance procedures, invention disclosure, patenting, licensing and commercialization, and research IT services, among others.
+The OVPR is available to facilitate all aspects of research projects through a variety of services to help faculty succeed.
+These services include: workshops to help faculty submit highly competitive proposals; introductions to funding agency program managers; proposal planning and preparation; internal funding opportunities and seed support to make research projects more competitive; assistance with interdisciplinary team-building; grant administration support; commercialization and new venture development; research compliance procedures; research IT services; and environmental health and safety regulations.
 For research-related assistance, contact the OVPR at (860) 486-3619.

 Similarly, outreach, service and public engagement are essential components of the mission of our university.
 To nurture and expand these activities, our Office of Public Engagement was established, and Dr. Carol Polifroni leads our efforts in this important work.
 Engagement enables our faculty to integrate classroom and research activities with service opportunities, and the Office fosters engagement in a variety of forms across the University community.
 Engagement also extends the transformational impact our university has throughout the state and beyond our geographical borders.
 Contact our Office of Public Engagement to learn more about service opportunities.